ponTesting/77-Rolling-Dice/README.md

 - Play!

 # Scope
+In the following months i'll try to implement a NodeJS framework to play with people online.
 I hope you will get a fun moment playing the game.
 And if anybody is interested in improving it or maybe take it to another level feel free to do so.

 Thank you!